nabrious0/AeroThemeGTK/README.md

 # AeroThemeGTK
-AeroThemeGTK is an Aero theme for libadwaita applications.
+AeroThemeGTK is an Aero theme for libadw applications.
 Intended to be used with AeroThemePlasma - currently in pre-alpha stages.

 ### How do I use this?
 Clone the reposiory, then move it's contents to your ``~/.config/gtk-4.0`` directory, then launch any libadw app.